cisagov/ScubaGear/baselines/teams.md

     external users appear in Teams calls as *John Doe (Guest)*.
 To avoid any potential confusion this may cause, true guest users are always referred to as B2B guest users in this document.

+# Appendix A - Custom Meeting Policies

+If there is a legitimate business need, custom meeting policies can be defined with *specific* users assigned to them.
+For example, custom meeting policies can be configured with *specific* users having permission to record meetings.
+To allow specific users the ability to record meetings:

+1. Sign in to the **Microsoft Teams admin center.**

+2. Select **Meetings** > **Meeting policies**.

+3. Create a new policy by selecting **Add**.
+Give this new policy a name and appropriate description.

+4. Under the **Recording & transcription** section, set **Cloud recording** to **On**.

+5. Select **Save**.

+6. After selecting **Save**, a table displays the set of policies.
+    Select the row containing the new policy, then select **Manage users**.

+7. Assign the users that need the ability to record to this policy.

+8. Select **Apply**.